PadsterH2012/Idea-Incubator/README.md

 ## Usage

-1. Visit the homepage at `http://localhost:5000`
-2. Register a new user account
+1. Visit the homepage and register a new account
-3. Log in with your credentials
+2. Log in with your credentials
-4. Access the dashboard
+3. Start creating and managing your ideas from the dashboard
-5. Explore user settings and app settings pages
+4. Customize your experience in the user and app settings
-6. Try switching between light and dark themes

 ## Development